 Filmed at MGM studios in association with NBC, the drama took viewers along for the ride as young Lt.
 Rice acquired the knack of handling men older and more experienced than himself, as well as the younger men who looked up to him as “The Old Man”.

 This short-lived series was written by Gene Roddenberry, and featured an amazing cast of future stars including Bill Bixby, Rip Torn, Robert Duvall, Eddie Albert, Patricia Crowley, Dennis Hopper and future Star Trek cast Leonard Nimoy, Majel Barrett, Nichelle Nichols, Walter Koenig and Ricardo Montalbán.

 One episode produced never aired.
 "To Set It Right" was written by Lee Erwin and depicted racial prejudice.
-It featured Nichelle Nichols as the fiancée of a black Marine, portrayed by Don Marshall, with Dennis Hopper as the antagonist to that Marine.
+It featured Nichelle Nichols (Lt.
+Uhura from Star Trek) as the fiancée of a black Marine, portrayed by Don Marshall, with Dennis Hopper as the antagonist to that Marine.
 The subject of race was considered taboo in entertainment television in 1964, and because the network refused to broadcast "To Set It Right" or even pay for it, MGM had to shoulder the entire cost of production.

-This 8-DVD set contains the entire series, plus the bonus feature film version of the episode "To Kill a Man" that was released in international markets.
+This 8-DVD set contains the entire series, including the unaired episode, plus the bonus feature film version of the episode "To Kill a Man" that was released to international markets.